The prophet 10 was the troublesome brother of the Pro-5. It is almost

 Dual: Two independent keyboards

-Poly: Play note from each layer alternatively
+Poly: Play note from each layer

 Layer: Play each layer simultaneously.